Understanding Sustainable Development (30 credits)

 • Understand and evaluate critically some of the most important current issues and debates in relation to sustainable development.

 We recommend students dedicate 15 - 20 hours of study time per week.
-This can be broken down to 15 - 20 hours per unit, 25 hours for the assignment and 40 hours for exam revision.

 Method of assessment

 Each module (not including the dissertation) will be assessed via six E-tivities:

 E3 - Critical Commentary and Peer Review (5%)